LOUISE ORWIN IS AN AWARD-WINNING PERFORMANCE ARTIST, WRITER AND DIRECTOR

 In 2017, Louise created Offie-nominated Oh Yes Oh No, a show about femme sexuality, violence and consent, in collaboration with survivors of sexual violence.
 It received 4 and 5 star reviews across the board, was selected for the British Council Edinburgh Showcase, completed an international tour throughout 2019, and was featured widely in the press including being interviewed on London Live TV and in a piece she wrote for the Metro.

 In 2018, Louise began making CRY CRY KILL KILL as a finalist for the Oxford Samuel Beckett Theatre Trust Prize (which she didn’t win btw).
-It is her first show being made with other performers, is currently in development on the Barbican’s OpenLab scheme, and is an indulgent, radical take on rage, hysteria and your favourite horror film- you know the one with the dead girl in it?
+It was her first show made with other performers, was developed on the Barbican’s OpenLab scheme and selected for caravan assembly 2021, and is an indulgent, radical take on rage, hysteria and your favourite horror film- you know the one with the dead girl in it?

 And this is her fave ever* reviewer quote: 'If you want a night of theatre that made you feel like you just got a blackjack to the back of the head, Louise Orwin’s one person show is it.'